Negative pressure in shear thickening band of a dilatant fluid: Experiment

-Figure \ref{fig:press_offf} shows the typical time developments of the off-center force $f_{\rm rod}$ on the center rod and the normal stress $\sigma_n$ at the outer cylinder during the shear thickening oscillation.
-In Fig.\ref{fig:press_offf}(a), the results from the four load cells at east, south, west, and north are shown for $S_e=1.46$ kPa.
-Here, the time averages of the forces are subtracted from the measured data, and the positive value corresponds to compressive force on a load cell.
+\paragraph*{Measurement by Taylor-Couette cell:} Figure \ref{fig:press_offf} shows the typical time developments of the off-center force $f_{\rm rod}$ on the center rod and the normal {pressure} {$p_n$} at the outer cylinder during the shear thickening oscillation.
+In Fig.\ref{fig:press_offf}(a), the results from the four load cells at east, south, west, and north are shown for $S_e=1.46$ kPa\footnote{ The time averages of the forces are subtracted from the measured data because the zero of $f_{\rm rod}$ shifts unpredictably during the experiments due to friction force at the contact of the load cells.
+However, the subtracted value is smaller than the amplitude of $f_{\rm rod}$ ($\pm 4$N at the largest), thus we can regard the positive (negative) $f_{\rm rod}$ corresponds to compressive (pulling) force on a load cell. }.
 The curves are roughly sinusoidal shape with the period $\tau_b\simeq 1.4$ s overlaid by the characteristic oscillation of shear thickening with the period $\tau_{\rm sto}\simeq 0.05$ s.
 The time shifts between the plots for the neighboring load cells are $1/4$ of their periods, indicating that the direction of the off-center force rotates with the flow to the CCW direction.

-{Figure \ref{fig:press_offf}(b) shows the off-center force $f_{\rm rod}$ on the north load cell along with the temporal variations of the normal stresses $\sigma_n$ measured by the four pressure sensors on the outer cylinder wall in the north. {We observe periodic negative pulses in $\sigma_n$ with the width $\tau_p\simeq 0.6$ s}.
-They are {slightly ahead of the peaks} in the ``north'' component of $f_{\rm rod}$.
+Figure \ref{fig:press_offf}(b) shows the temporal variations of the off-center force $f_{\rm rod}$ on the north load cell along with the normal {pressures} {$p_n$} measured by the four pressure sensors on the outer cylinder wall in the north.
+Note that the hydrostatic pressure is subtracted from the normal {pressures}.
+We observe periodic negative pulses in {$p_n$} with the width $\tau_p\simeq 0.6$ s.
+They are slightly ahead of the peaks in the ``north'' component of $f_{\rm rod}$.
 One may notice that the negative pulses are occasionally preceded by relatively weak positive pulses.
 It is also notable that many of the pulses are detected only by a couple of sensors, which reveals that the pressure fluctuation is localized in a region of a few centimeters thickness in the axial direction.
-These features are also seen in the $\sigma_n$ data for $S_e=$1.05 and 0.84 kPa in Fig.\ref{fig:press_offf}(c,d). }
+These features are also seen in the {$p_n$} data for $S_e=$1.05 and 0.84 kPa in Fig.\ref{fig:press_offf}(c,d).

+\paragraph*{Positive and negative pressure pulses: } Figure \ref{fig:peakp} shows the integrated distributions of the peak values of {$p_n$} for the positive and the negative pressure pulses for various external shear stresses.
+The integrated distributions are plotted against the {peak values} in the upper panels, while the horizontal axes are scaled with the external shear stresses $S_e$ in the lower panels.
+For the negative pulse, the plots in the upper panel collapse along a single common curve better than those in the lower panel.
+As for the positive pulse, better collapse is obtained by the scaled plots in the lower panel.